madskjeldgaard/komet/DEVELOPMENT.md

 ### Adding synths

 **specs:**
+- First argument must always be `dur`
-- Pitched source sounds: Implement a pitch envelope.
+- Pitched source sounds:
+	- Implement a pitch envelope.
-- freqOffset
+	- add freqOffset or pitchOffset or rateOffset parameter
-- lag
+- lag on all relevant params

 ### Adding effects